 From $10

 Tigerline, PP Family.
 Direct morning departures.
-High season only (Nov-Apr).
+High season only (Nov to Apr).
 Useful for Andaman island-hopping itineraries.

 Andaman Sea routes